 UVA radiation can cause premature skin aging and skin cancer.
 It can also cause eye and immune system problems.

-UVB radiation causes sunburn, darkening and thickening of the outer layer of the skin, and melanoma and other types of skin cancer.
+UVB radiation causes sunburn, darkening, thickening of the outer layer of the skin, melanoma, and other types of skin cancer.
 It can also cause eye and immune system problems.

 The ozone layer prevents most of the UVC radiation from reaching Earth.
-In medicine, UVC radiation can also come from special lamps or a laser beam and is used to kill germs or to help heal wounds.
-It is also used to treat certain skin conditions such as psoriasis, vitiligo, and skin nodules that cause cutaneous T-cell lymphoma.
+In the medical field, UVC radiation can also come from certain lamps or a laser beam and is used to kill germs or help heal wounds.
+It is also used to treat certain skin conditions such as psoriasis, vitiligo, and nodules on the skin that cause cutaneous T-cell lymphoma.